InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 #### How It Works
 - **Mimicking the Human Brain**: Deep learning models are designed using artificial neural networks that mimic the way neurons in the human brain communicate.
 These networks consist of layers, where each layer extracts increasingly abstract features from the data, allowing the model to build a deep understanding of complex patterns.
 - **Complex Tasks**: Deep learning excels at processing vast amounts of data for tasks such as image and speech recognition.
-The multi-layered structure allows it to identify intricate patterns that traditional algorithms struggle to detect, making it ideal for high-dimensional data like photos, videos, and language.
+The multi-layered structure allows it to identify intricate patterns that traditional algorithms struggle to detect, making it ideal for high-dimensional data.
+High-dimensional data is data with many different factors, like images, which have color, shape, and texture.

 #### Real-World Applications
 - **Autonomous Driving**: Tesla's Autopilot system uses deep neural networks to analyze data from cameras and sensors, allowing the car to navigate roads, recognize traffic signs, and make driving decisions.
 The system continuously learns from millions of miles driven, improving its accuracy and safety.